-his mashed potato alternative side dish has the creaminess from yogurt combined with the subtle bitterness of the kohlrabi and sharp flavors of the horseradish make this dish shine.
+his mashed potato alternative side dish has the creaminess from yogurt combined with the subtle bitterness of the kohlrabi to make this dish shine.

 Recently, I was reading an article in People Magazine about Paula Deen’s journey to lose 30 pounds after being diagnosed with Type II diabetes.
 One line, in particular, stood out regarding her immediate elimination of white foods (potatoes, rice, bread, etc.)Today’s recipe is an ideal swap-out for mashed potato lovers.

 The creaminess from the yogurt combined with the subtle bitterness of the kohlrabi and sharp flavors of the horseradish make this dish shine.
 Proof positive?
 My husband ate two giant servings.

 Never tried kohlrabi before?
 Check out my TV appearance on EightWest below, a local NBC show, where I demonstrate how to breakdown the crazy-looking member of the turnip family for my tasty Grilled Cheese with Apples, Dijon and Kohlrabi.